publicissapient-france/e-footprint/README.md

 The current perimeter is the carbon footprint associated with the fabrication and usage of servers, storage, network (usage only) and end user devices necessary for the existence of a digital service.
 Other environmental impacts (water, rare earth metals, etc.) will be added soon through an integration with the [Boavizta API](https://github.com/Boavizta/boaviztapi), and the lifecycle phases of device transportation and end of life are currently considered negligible.

 # Getting started

+## Documentation
+Here is the link to the [e-footprint documentation](https://publicissapient-france.github.io/e-footprint).
+There you will find a description of all the e-footprint objects, their parameters, the relationship between the objects and the calculated attributes and their graphs.

 ## Didactic interface
 You can explore the model’s didactic interface at [this link](https://publicis-sapient-e-footprint-model.streamlit.app/).
 This interface allows for a limited use of the model (only one user journey on a single service when the code allows for an unlimited amount of objects) but is useful to discover the inputs and explore the calculation graphs (see below).

+## Modeling examples
+Checkout our open source [e-footprint modeling use cases](https://github.com/publicissapient-france/e-footprint-modelings).

 ## Quickstart